exercism/docs/using/solving-exercises/tdd.md

 ## Working locally

 Many tracks use "skipped" tests in their test files.
-Initially, only the first test is "active" and the remaining are deactivated (how this happens varies by track).
+Initially, only the first test is "active" and the remaining are inactive (how this happens varies by track).
 When you run the test suite in your environment, only the first test runs.
 We do this to encourage you to follow this workflow: